Log-concavity of rows of Pascal type triangles: Introduction

+In Section \ref{ptta} of this note we return to an older construction of convolution triangles, where the main focus was not log-concavity, introduced in the 70's (see e.g. Hoggat and Bicknell \cite{hog1}).

+The following Facts, which do not appear to have been stated explicitly in the related literature, are easily verified.
+Also Proposition \ref{f5} and the Observation in the next section seem to be new, but their proofs are straightforward and will thus be omitted.

 \begin{fact} If $(a_n)_{n\in \mathbb{Z}}$ and $(b_n)_{n\in \mathbb{Z}}$ are log-concave then the term-wise product $(a_nb_n)$ is also log-concave. \end{fact} As well known, every log-concave sequence is unimodal.
-Indeed the property of log-concavity itself can be characterized by the unimodality of certain derived sequences: \begin{fact} The sequence $(a_n)_{n\in \mathbb{Z}}$ is log-concave if and only if for each fixed $p$ the skew self-product $(a_n a_{p-n})_{n\in \mathbb{Z}}$ is unimodal. \end{fact} \begin{remark} The modus of $(a_n a_{p-n})$ will be reached at $\lfloor p/2 \rfloor$ (also at $\lceil p/2\rceil$), the floor and ceiling coinciding for even $p$. \end{remark} \begin{fact} The following are equivalent for any non-null log-concave sequence $(a_n)_{n\in \mathbb{Z}}$: \begin{enumerate}[(i)] \item the sequence has a finite sum, \item the terms of the sequence tend to $0$ as $n$ tends to infinity or minus infinity, \item the indices where the sequence has maximal values form a non-empty finite interval. \end{enumerate} \end{fact} \begin{proposition} Every term of the convolution of log-concave sequences $(a_n)_{n\in \mathbb{Z}}$ and $(b_n)_{n\in \mathbb{Z}}$ is finite if and only if for all $p$ the terms of each skew product $(a_nb_{p-n})$ tend to $0$ as $n$ tends to infinity or minus infinity. \end{proposition}
+Indeed the property of log-concavity itself can be characterized by the unimodality of certain derived sequences: \begin{fact} The sequence $(a_n)_{n\in \mathbb{Z}}$ is log-concave if and only if for each fixed $p$ the skew self-product $(a_n a_{p-n})_{n\in \mathbb{Z}}$ is unimodal. \end{fact} \begin{remark} The modus of $(a_n a_{p-n})$ will be reached at $\lfloor p/2 \rfloor$ (also at $\lceil p/2\rceil$), the floor and ceiling coinciding for even $p$. \end{remark} \begin{fact} The following are equivalent for any non-null log-concave sequence $(a_n)_{n\in \mathbb{Z}}$: \begin{enumerate}[(i)] \item the sequence has a finite sum, \item the terms of the sequence tend to $0$ as $n$ tends to infinity or minus infinity, \item the indices where the sequence has maximal values form a non-empty finite interval. \end{enumerate} \end{fact}